jenwin/Match-It/README.md

 - **Restart Button:** Reset the game at any time.

 ## How to Play
-1. Clone or Download.
-2. Open the `index.html` file in your browser.
-3. Flip the cards to find matching pairs.
+1. Flip the cards to find matching pairs.
-4. Match all the pairs to complete the game.
+2. Match all the pairs to complete the game.
-5. Check your stats and aim for a better score!
+3. Check your stats and aim for a better score!

 ## License
 GNU General Public License v3.0